rhyst/vscode-therion-language/README.md

 ## Commands

-- `Therion: Create scrap template`
+- `Therion: Create scrap plan template`
   Create a new scrap from the current `.th` file complete with stations and centreline, ready for drawing
 - `Therion: Compile`
   Compile the current `.thconfig` file